guoqingbao/Pathofusion/README.md

 ## The marking system (labelling website)
 We also provide the source code for the pathology image labelling website, and you can perform off-line marking of your own whole-slides images in the intranet.
 You can use code provided (ExtractImagePatches.py) to establish your pathology database first, then you train your model using code provided.
 For non-commercial usage, please contact corresponding author to obtain the source code of the labelling website.
+#### _Labelling/marking website will be released soon._

 ## Video demonstration

 https://cloudstor.aarnet.edu.au/plus/s/zmmMehQXyA7Pp0Q

 In the video, the original H&E is first shown; next, the predicted heatmap was overlaid; fianlly, the prediction was compared with expert markings.

 # The code